daanbergmans/R2E_TwitchChromeExtension/README.md

 1. Make sure you have Git and NodeJs installed. (https://git-scm.com/ and https://nodejs.org/en/)
 2. Clone this repository
 3. Run 'npm install' in the 'RuskiiiToEngliskiii_API'-folder.
+4. Run 'npm run start'
-4. You're good to go!
+5. You're good to go!

 # Sources
 - Used translation library: https://github.com/matheuss/google-translate-api